bthndmn12/bthndmn12.github.io/_posts/2024-06-29-landau-net.md

 ## Physics-Inspired Optimization: Langevin Dynamics

-To train this network, we've developed a custom optimizer inspired by Langevin dynamics, a concept from statistical physics used to describe the motion of particles in a fluid:
+To train this network, I've developed a custom optimizer inspired by Langevin dynamics, a concept from statistical physics used to describe the motion of particles in a fluid:

 ### Step Method Equation